Home > Analyses > Industrials > Stanley Black & Decker, Inc.

 Score analysis

-The radar chart below illustrates Stanley Black & Decker’s key financial scores across valuation, profitability, and leverage metrics:
+The following radar chart illustrates Stanley Black & Decker’s key financial scores across valuation, profitability, and leverage metrics:

 score analysis